tedante/my-note/javascript/querySQL.md

 SELECT sd."startBatch",
     COUNT(i.*) AS "totalInstructor",
     COUNT(s.*) AS "totalStudent",
-    AVG(sd."testScore") AS "rata-rata",
+    AVG(sd."testScore") AS "rata-rata"
     FROM "Students" s
     JOIN "Instructors" i
-    ON i."id" = s."instructorId"
+    ON i."id" = s."InstructorId"
     JOIN "StudentDetails" sd
     ON s."id" = sd."StudentId"
     WHERE sd."startBatch" LIKE '33%'